 We have proposed a novel semi-supervised multi-view deep generative framework for multi-modal emotion recognition with incomplete data.
 Under our framework, each modality of the emotional data is treated as one view, and the importance of each modality is inferred automatically by learning a non-uniformly weighted Gaussian mixture posterior approximation for the shared latent variable.
 The labeled-data-scarcity problem is naturally addressed within our framework through casting the semi-supervised classification problem as a specialized missing data imputation task.
 The incomplete-data problem is elegantly circumvented by treating the missing views as latent variables and integrating them out.
-Experimental results confirmed the superiorities of our framework.
+Compared with previous emotion recognition methods, our method is more robust and flexible.
+Experimental results confirmed the superiorities of our framework over many state-of-the-art competitors.